attachmentsme/developer-blog/quantified-site.md

 Nagios
 ------

-Nagios monitors key components of our infrastructure, and sends alerts if they're behaving abnornamly; ensuring that someone's phone rings at 3:00AM if there's a major ops-problem.
+Nagios monitors key components of our infrastructure, and sends alerts if they're behaving abnormally; ensuring that someone's phone rings at 3:00AM if there's a major ops-problem.

 Nagios ships with plugins for monitoring various services: _check\_http_, _check\_disk_, _check\_ssh_, etc. Where it really shines, is that it's so easy to extend with your own plugins.
 We've written plugins for: